Hubzone Application Renewal Service

 We have hundreds of real references you can contact to verify our process and their success.

 We have been helping small businesses get certified and maintain their eligibility since 1999.

 What is this service and who should consider it?

 This service is designed for the small business owner who is Hubzone Certified by the SBA, has received a notice to renew their certification and needs and expert to complete the re-certification process for them.

-A business certified in the SBA’s Hubzone Program must re-certify every three years to remain a qualified Hubzone Program participant.
+A business certified in the SBA’s Hubzone Program must re-certify every year to remain a qualified Hubzone Program participant.

 We review your current state of eligibility for the Hubzone Program.